Frequently Asked Questions

 What does the fee pay for?

-Over time, this fee will fund a variety of important fire prevention services in SRA.
-Such activities include fire break construction and other fuel reduction activities that lessen the risk of wildfire to communities and evacuation routes.
-This may include brush clearance around communities, along roadways and evacuation routes.
-Other activities include defensible space inspections, fire prevention engineering, emergency evacuation planning, fire prevention education, fire hazard severity mapping, implementation of the State Fire Plan and fire-related law enforcement activities such as arson investigation.
+This fee funds a variety of important fire prevention services in the SRA.
+Such activities include fuel reduction activities that lessen the risk of wildfire to communities and evacuation routes.
+Other activities include defensible space inspections, fire prevention engineering, emergency evacuation planning, fire prevention education, fire hazard severity mapping, implementation of the State and local Fire Plans and fire-related law enforcement activities such as arson investigation.

 How do I find out if my structure is within the SRA?